justinccdev/EventRecordingModule/README.md

 ##Building##

+1. Copy the support libraries in lib/*.dll to $OPENSIM_BASE/bin.
+These are referenced in the build process.

-Follow the standard instructions for building modules from source [MODULE BUILDING].
+2. For the rest, follow the standard instructions for building modules from source [MODULE BUILDING].

 ## Installation

 The build process will copy the EventRecorder.dll file to $OPENSIM_BASE/bin automatically on each build.
-However, you will also need to perform the following steps if you haven't before.
+However, you will also need to perform the following steps.

-1. Copy the support libraries in lib/*.dll to $OPENSIM_BASE/bin.
+1. If you are using a prebuilt-binary and so have not done this in the building step, copy the support libraries in lib/*.dll to $OPENSIM_BASE/bin.

 2. Copy the [EventRecorder] section of config/EventRecorder.ini to OpenSim.ini OR copy the config/EventRecorder.ini to
 $OPENSIM_BASE/bin/addon-modules/EventRecordingModule/config/EventRecorder.ini